Eden Ben Zaken: Early life

-Ben Zaken was born in Jerusalem, to Israeli-born parents of both Ashkenazi Jewish (Polish-Jewish) and Moroccan Jewish descent.
+Ben Zaken was born in Jerusalem, to Israeli-born parents of both Ashkenazi Polish-Jewish and Moroccan Jewish descent.
 Her parents are Maya, a teacher, and Shai a Lieutenant colonel in the Israel Defense Forces.
 At age one, her family moved to the Northern city of Kiryat Shmona.

 As a child, Ben Zaken was often absent from school, and in 2008, at age 14, she was sent to boarding school.
 In eleventh grade she returned home, and began learning in a private high school.
 In 2013, following her participation in X Factor Israel, she moved to Ramat Gan.
 In July 2014, Ben Zaken was conscripted to the army for two years of service.

 At the age of 17, Ben Zaken participated in the auditions for the ninth season of "Kohav Nolad," but didn't advance.
 In 2013, when she was 18 years old, Ben Zaken was invited to the auditions for X Factor Israel.
 Ben Zaken was subsequently selected to advance, and her performance became popular.
 She was also in the girls' team of Rami Fortis, advanced to the live finals, and finished second after Rose Fostanes.